ppfeiff/BISEGenPPM/README.md

 - _log_generation.py_: Code to generate the logs CF1-5 and ATT1-4 used in the experiment (section 7)
 - _data/experiment_logs_: Contains the _.csv_ logs used in the experiment (section 7)

+Put the logs you can download following the DOI given in the paper under data/_log_name_

 Code to run the benchmark (table 7) will be added later.
 This code is currently part of another package and has to be extracted from this package first.
 Otherwise, our identity would be disclosed.